deviaan/dotfiles/README.md

 ## Vim

 Vimrc made from piecing together options I've had throughout the years.
-For tmxu integration, use `git clone git@github.com:christoomey/vim-tmux-navigator.git ~/.vim/pack/plugins/start/vim-tmux-navigator`
+For tmxu integration, use `git clone git@github.com:christoomey/vim-tmux-navigator.git ~/.config/vim/pack/plugins/start/vim-tmux-navigator`

 `ln -s dotfiles/vim/vimrc ~/.vimrc`

 ### Installing Plugins

 You no longer need a plugin manager for plugins using Vim 8+.
-Instead, just clone any plugins into .vim/pack/start and restart vim.
+Instead, just clone any plugins into .config/vim/pack/start and restart vim.

 - [Tmux navigator](https://github.com/christoomey/vim-tmux-navigator) - Let's me move between vim and tmux panes easily
 - [Vim wiki](https://github.com/vimwiki/vimwiki) - Testing this one out since `nb` is running slow on my machine.
 Combo with `frogmouth` for viewing.
+- [Tokyo Night vim](https://github.com/ghifarit53/tokyonight-vim) - not quite the same as the nvim one, but still pretty good

 ## Nvim